-We own manufacturing operations in Europe, the United States, Canada and in South Africa and own plantations in South Africa.
+We own manufacturing operations in Europe, the United States, Canada and in South Africa and also own plantations in South Africa.
 We also sell our products to customers in various countries worldwide.
 As a result, our operations are subject to various economic, fiscal, monetary, regulatory, operational and political conditions.
 Our presence in these countries exposes us to risks such as material changes in laws and regulations, political, financial and social changes and instabilities, exchange controls, risks related to relationships with local partners and potential inconsistencies between commercial practices, regulations and business models in different countries.
 In addition, our business may be impacted by reputational risks relating to our local partners.
 The occurrence of such events could adversely affect our business, results of operations and financial condition.
+In South Africa, for example, civil unrest has previously caused disruptions to raw material supplies and forced the temporary closure of some of our mills.

-In South Africa, where we own and lease significant amounts of land (396,976 ha) that supply our Sappi Forests operations, we are subject to claims for restitution of land under certain land reform initiatives, such as the Restitution of Land Rights Act, 1994.
-More recently, there has been a debate in South Africa surrounding proposals for expropriation of land without compensation, such as an amended draft Expropriation Bill.
+In South Africa, where we own and lease significant amounts of land (400,000 ha) that supply our Sappi Forests operations.
+We are subject to claims for restitution of land under certain land reform initiatives, such as the Restitution of Land Rights Act, 1994.
+There has been a debate in South Africa surrounding proposals for expropriation of land without compensation, such as an amended draft Expropriation Bill.
 In addition to the Expropriation Bill, the governing party and several minority opposition parties are in favour of a Constitutional amendment relating to land reform, including expropriation without compensation in appropriate circumstances.
 Any change in such land reform policies or delays in processing land claims and approving settlements by the South African authorities may increase our costs and adversely affect our business, results of operations and financial condition.